 Partnership (including an LLC treated as a partnership) or unincorporated organization—A responsible and duly authorized partner, member, or officer having knowledge of its affairs.

-Single member LLC treated as a disregarded entity for federal income tax purposes—The owner of the limited liability company (LLC) or principal officer duly authorized to act.
+Single member LLC treated as a disregarded entity for federal income tax purposes—The owner of the LLC or principal officer duly authorized to act.

 Trust or estate—The fiduciary.